pgneditor/liapi/ReadMe.md

 `createtourney("userfoo", {template: "custom", waitMinutes: "10"})` "custom" template with `waitMinutes` modified to 10

+In case of team battles you can use a wildcard `*` for username, in that case the username will be inferred to be the leader of the team creating the battle.

+If `startDate` is `next`, the start date will be the start date of the last created tourney having a `startDate` property, plus 6 hours.
+If no such tourney was created, you get an error message.

+Keep in mind that old tourneys are deleted from `state.json` upon startup.

 ### CLI / GUI

 `createtourney username template`

 Here `template` is a template id in `state.json`.
 The whole template will be taken from `state.json`.
 The template parameter is optional, if not present the default template will be used.
 Note that the default template should not be edited.
-To edit a template you have to create a separate template under a custom key ( other than default ).
+To edit a template you have to create a separate template under a custom id ( other than `default` ).

 # Editing and saving `state.json`